 1. Use Glassdoor and government sites like Transparent California to check gis salaries, raises, pensions, qualifications and how fast people get promoted.
-When web searching, use the same search phrase in all search engines(Google, Yahoo, Bing, DuckDuckGo and others).
-All sort sites way differently, so the listings will be totally different.
+When web searching, use the same search phrase in all search engines(Google, Yahoo, Bing, DuckDuckGo and all others).
+All sort sites way differently, especially Google now, so the listings will be totally different.

 2. Use special search patterns to find hidden jobs.
 An example would be if you are searching city sites, you would use a string that hit a lot of city domains at once.
 An example: "ca.us gis job August 10 ; would look for all California city/county sites for gis jobs posted in August 2014.
 Mix it up or try different patterns.
 Setup daily Google email alerts for job title keywords.

 3. Use blog sites and social network sites to scan for new job posts.
 Use Twitter to connect but email to let people know about your qualifications.

 4. Use bulletin board sites like Craig's List.
 However, posters on these sites are usually looking for part-time or cut rate employees that they don't have to pay a lot for.

 5. Email headhunters and give them your name and number.
 Sometimes they might have something hot that has not been filled yet.
 This is old school.